shreyashsaitwal/rush-cli/README.md

 # ⚡ Rush
 **Rush** is a modern extension builder for MIT App Inventor 2.

+> **Note**: This README is for an unreleased version of Rush.
+Head over to [main](https://github.com/shreyashsaitwal/rush-cli/tree/main) for current stable version.

 ## Features
 * Faster builds
 * Maven like dependency management